 This method of operation virtually eliminates malfunctions that are common to direct impingement gas systems since hot carbon fouling and waste gases do not enter the receiver area.
 This is the same key feature critical to the success of the HK416 and HK417 rifles used by leading military and law enforcement customers.
 The MR762A1 is assembled in the USA using American and German made components.
-The MR762A1 uses many of the same assemblies and accessories developed for the HK417.
+The MR762A1 uses many of the same assemblies and accessories developed for the HK417 including the HK free-floating four-quadrant rail system.